How to Fix Taskbar Showing in Fullscreen

-The taskbar is an inseparable feature of Microsoft Windows that’s been around since Windows 1.0.
-It hosts most of the functions you need on hand while using your PC.
-However, the taskbar overlaying on top of full-screen applications, such as games and YouTube videos in full-screen mode, is nothing new.
-This issue has been around since the days of Windows 7.
-The taskbar remaining visible when it shouldn’t is an inconvenience.
+The taskbar overlaying on top of full-screen applications, such as games and YouTube videos in full-screen mode, causes inconvenience.
 In this article, we will address the issue of the taskbar remaining visible.

-If everything works as it should, then the taskbar should hide when you launch a video game, watch a YouTube video in full-screen, watch a movie on Netflix, or watch a video using applications such as Windows Media Player, VLC media player, and so on.
+If everything works as it should, the taskbar should hide when you launch a video game, watch a YouTube video in full-screen, watch a movie on Netflix, or watch a video using applications such as Windows Media Player, VLC media player.

-Nevertheless, the Internet has provided the larger community with several potential fixes.
-Take a look at the methods for fixing the taskbar showing in full-screen.
-Be sure to check out our video below about fixing this bug as well.
+Nevertheless, the Internet has provided the community with several potential fixes.
+Take a look at the methods for fixing the taskbar remaining visible while in full-screen mode.

 Table of Contents: